 What Is Rear Wheel Drive? – The Pros And Cons

-The term rear-wheel-drive refers to a powertrain distribution system that places rotational propulsion on the rear wheels only.
+“Rear-wheel drive” refers to a power distribution setup that provides rotational movement of the rear wheels only.

-Although this was the most common type of driving configuration until the end of the 20th century, today most automobiles are front-wheel drive, four-wheel drive, or all-wheel drive.
+This was once the dominant configuration until the late 20th century but today most cars are either front wheel drive, four-wheel drive or all-wheel drive.

 What is Rear Wheel Drive?

-This is why most sports cars such as the Corvette and Camaro are RWD – and more exciting to drive.
+That is also why most sports cars like the “Corvette” and “Camaro” are RWD and more fun to drive.

-Rear-wheel drive vehicles sometimes feature 4×4.
-When you put the vehicle into 4×4, the vehicle will get power to all four wheels as needed.
+Some RWD vehicles have a 4×4 option, and when you put your vehicle into 4×4, it gets power to all four wheels when needed.

 Rear Wheel Drive